josemayer/genomic-evaluation-platform/README.md

 **NOTE:** Both development and production modes, with NPM, require you pass the environment variables of `/src/env` to NodeJS.
 Docker Compose does that automatically.

+## Running tests

+To run tests of this application, you need to be in development mode.
+You can use either NPM or Docker:
+  - `$ docker compose exec app-dev npm test`
+  - `$ npm [run] test`

 ## TO-DOs:

 - [ ] Add automated tests package